 And while perfectionism can often be associated with harsh self-criticism, these trailblazers proved that being a perfectionist can also be a superpower.

 Allowing this personality type to achieve remarkable things in life.

 How Can You Tell If You Have a Perfectionist Personality Type?

-There is no one definitive sign that can tell you definitively whether or not you have a perfectionist mindset.
+There is no definitive sign that can tell you definitively whether or not you have a Perfectionist mindset.

 In general, though, there are some common traits that are associated with Perfectionist personality types.